| addLabels {PBSmapping} | R Documentation |

 coordinate for each polygon, and then links those PolyData with

-to determine label
+data by PID/SID to determine label

 coordinates.

-contains both PID
+If data contains both PID and EID columns, the

 function assumes it is PolyData and ignores the EID